My Father's Shadow

 In this semi-autobiographical tale set over the course of a single day during the 1993 Nigerian election crisis, two young brothers follow their estranged father through the massive city of Lagos, witnessing both the city's magnitude and their father's daily struggles as political unrest threatens their journey home.
 A beguiling, superbly shot coming-of-age tale centered on father-son bond, both subtle and emotionally powerful.

-My Father’s Shadow contains all of that incomparable, organic bond between two brothers, especially as they go through a trying experience together.
+Co-written by director Akinola Davis and his brother Wale, My Father’s Shadow contains all of the incomparable, organic bond between two brothers, especially as they go through a trying experience together.
 And when a filmmaker adopts so wholly, and with such love, the point of view of children, the resulting images cannot but take you in their arms.
 For the eyes of a child see everything and record everything as huge and important, potentially life changing.
 A truly beautiful film.

 Introduced by producer Ed Guiney (Element Pictures).